MaxStenex/todoReactApp/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## About

 This is my react todo app with local storage.
-Using technologies:
--react
--redux
--react-redux
+Technologies used: react, redux, react-redux, local storage.

 Run project with yarn :

-1) yarn install
+1. yarn install
-2) yarn start
+2. yarn start